-- Two pilot public spaces in Samarinda - A palette of low-cost high-impact design tactics to be implemented in time within the urban environment so to enhance flood water management and establish a cohesive network of interventions to manage floods through adaptation of existing public spaces and development of new ones.
+- TwoA palette of technologies and technological solution to inform the design of the pilot project, developed through a co-design approach with the interested communities. - One pilot public spaces space in Samarinda - ADesign guidelines consist of a palette of low-cost high-impact design tactics to be implemented in time within the urban environment, so as to enhance flood water management and establish a cohesive network of interventions to manage floods through adaptation of existing public spaces and development of new ones.

-The two public spaces will act as multipurpose spaces within the specific framework of being in the first instance designed to support local communities to adapt to floods.
+The twoselected public spacesspace, identified in consultation with Samarinda City Government, will act as multipurpose spaces within the specific framework of being in the first instance designed to support local communities to adapt to floods, not just in terms of physical response, and mainly focusing on the social response to flooding.
 Detailed design of the proposed public spaces and their locations will be negotiated with local government and local communities, on the basis of preliminary research, their main feature should anyway be: